 34: More upbeat music at least * as we head into six minutes of classical ballet.
 Of the three ballet sequences, this is the best, although it is also irrelevant.

 40, 49, 52, 59: Der Mai bringt frische/Ich kann nicht weiter!/Trotze nicht/Hin nimm die Seele Eglantine is about to be married to Lysiart and the otherwise meaningless Bertha sings happily * until Adolar arrives dressed in black armour with his visor down planning to kill himself to a furious solo con coro (not an aria, it is less than a minute).
 He decides to challenge Lysiart who arrives to a weird march tune.
-Eglantine’s entrance and collapse of guilt is more annoying than dramatically effective.
-She is still in love with Adolar and feels totally guilty about her betrayal of Euryanthe.
+Eglantine’s entrance and collapse of guilt reveals another plot element: the ghost of Emma has risen from its tomb and pointed an accusing finger at her.
+Now she is still in love with Adolar and feels totally guilty about her betrayal of Euryanthe.
 The duel is a furious affair with the chorus chugging their nut * before the King arrives and puts a stop to everything, including what was actually amounting to a real pick up in the score.
 He tells Adolar that Euryanthe is dead which prompts Eglantine to rejoice and give away Lysiart’s entire plot which triggers him to murder her in front of everyone.
 This comes off as stupidity.
 He is taken away and Adolar is left to mourn Euryanthe who shows up just moments later and Adolar is reinstated *.
 The ring has been moistened with her tears so Emma’s soul is at rest.
 A starchy chorus praising Adolar and Euryanthe ends the opera.

 Now that I’ve complained, I will discuss what is actually good about this opera.
 The overture is magnificent and begins with a single absolutely amazing melody “Euryanthe” which really should have been reused more than the two times it shows up in Adolar’s vocal line.
 Euryanthe’s recitation of Emma’s suicide (and the ghost theme) are also very well done.
 Most of the second act is very good, nothing magnificent, but it is consistently good from start to finish unlike the other two.
 The third act has the hunting chorus, which is the single best vocal piece in the score.

 The core of the opera is a masterpiece, but it is saddled with too much mindless junk, (ballets, the snake, the gratuitous murder of Eglantine) as well as Weber being experimental.
 The libretto is a notorious piece of work to put it mildly.
-Although a gamma is too good for the book and the music is of varying quality, the best music raises it to a beta.
+Although a gamma is too good for the book and the music is of varying quality, the best music (much of it alpha level) raises it to a B+.